bharnats/SQL-Explore/README.md

 # SQL-Explore
-Query the sakila movie database that comes as a sample with MySQL.
+Quering the sakila DB in MYSQL and manipulating data using SQL queries